patricoferris/mirage-site/blogs/mirage-and-netlify-cms.md

   C.post ~ctx ~headers ~body (Uri.of_string token_url)
 ```

-For the most part this is relatively standard for an HTTP client.
+This is pretty much standard for an HTTP client.
 HTTP requests need some [headers and a body](https://tools.ietf.org/html/rfc2616#section-4.2).
 The `~ctx` parameter is Mirage specific and I think worth explaining.

 Machines are connected together on the internet by a series of protocols.
 The most widely used and taught is the [OSI model](https://en.wikipedia.org/wiki/OSI_model).